crankbird/crank-platform/docs/knowledge/coordination/COMPLETION.md

-# 🎉 Unified Knowledge Base Complete!
+# 🎉 Unified Knowledge Base Complete

 ## What We Accomplished